TheBestSambo177/Restaurant-Website/readme.txt

 This website will make it easier for customers to book, which will in turn benefit the business.
 Booking online is a lot more convinent that through a phone call, and a lot more people could be willing to book if the process is simpler.

 General overview:
-The website will be three pages one being the home page, and information page, Checkoutpage It will be targeted at adults.
+- This website will feature three pages, the homepage, the booking page, and the checkout page.
+All of these pages are important to the booking process, and will be designed to make the experience as easy as possible.
+The target audience of the website is adults, as they would be the ones booking for their friends or family.

 Project Vision:
 Our vision for this project is to create a website that's easy to understand and navigate, while also being visually appealing for the users.